 Dell officially launches PS6000 iSCSI SANs

-As expected, Dell Inc. launched a new series of iSCSI storage-area networks (SANs)
+As expected, Dell Inc. launched a new series of iSCSI storage-area networks (SANs) last week, promising faster performance through a hardware redesign and support for solid-state drives (SSDs).

 The EqualLogic PS6000 series adds cache and faster chips on its controller to make it ready for 10 Gigabit Ethernet (10 GbE).
 The series also offers new eight-drive and 16-drive SSD modules, software integration with Hyper-V, a new performance monitoring tool and a modified support structure.